ThibaultJanBeyer/thibaultjanbeyer.com/README.md

 $ gulp
 ```
 1. removes any leftover dist folders
 2. creates the distribution folder

+My local folder structure looks like this:
+> dist –– the clean distribution folder
+> gulp-tasks –– managing gulp
+> originals –– this folder holds all the .psd, .ai and other originals
+> src –– the working folder

-*Note: you can find all versions (starting at v1 made in 2002) via http://blog.thibaultjanbeyer.com/portfolio/older-versions-of-my-website/*
+*Note: you can find all versions of my website (starting at version 1 made in 2002) via http://blog.thibaultjanbeyer.com/portfolio/older-versions-of-my-website/*